The Development Tour Order of Merit 'DTOoM' Table shows only prize money won on the PDC Unicorn Development Tour in the season.

 NOTE: in the event that any of the players who achieve the above qualify otherwise for a Q School place or reject their invitations, places will not be offered further down the Development Tour Orders of Merit.

-In 2019 there are 5 weekends of events with 4 events over each weekend (2 each day) the World Youth Championship Last 96 will be played following the final Development Tour on the Monday (4th November)
+In 2020 there are 5 weekends of events with 4 events over each weekend (2 each day) the World Youth Championship Last 96 will be played following the final Development Tour.

 The top ranked players on the final Development Tour Table will qualify for the World Youth Championship along with invited World Qualifiers for the £10,000 top prize.
 The final will be played LIVE on ITV4 during the Players Championship Finals in Minehead.